marcfrincu/AgentSchedulingFramework/README.md

 The Agent Scheduling Framework (ASF) provides a decentralized method for scheduling tasks and self-heal.
 It is based on **Feedback Control Loops** that govern the previous two functionalities.

 It relies on my own **OSyRIS workflow engine** based on a nature inspired paradigm (chemical reactions was the kickstarter) to execute the scheduling algorithms and **RabbitMQ** for handling messages between components.
-Unfortunately, I cannot find the source code for OSyRIS but I have included the compiled jar file (lib/ folder) together with some example files used by ASF during the scheduling and negotiation (rules/ folder).
+The source code for OSyRIS can be found in its own repository.
+Here I have included the compiled jar file (lib/ folder) together with some example files used by ASF during the scheduling and negotiation (rules/ folder).

 ### Published papers